fabriziogiordano/policy/terms-of-service.md

 10. Your Representations and Warranties
 ---------------------------------------

-For each piece of content that you submit, you represent and warrant that: (i) you have the right to submit the content to Vimeo and grant the licenses set forth above; (ii) Vimeo will not need to obtain licenses from any third party or pay royalties to any third party; (iii) the content does not infringe any third party\\'s rights, including intellectual property rights and privacy rights; and (iv) the content complies with this Agreement and all applicable laws.
+For each piece of content that you submit, you represent and warrant that: (i) you have the right to submit the content to Vimeo and grant the licenses set forth above; (ii) Vimeo will not need to obtain licenses from any third party or pay royalties to any third party; (iii) the content does not infringe any third party's rights, including intellectual property rights and privacy rights; and (iv) the content complies with this Agreement and all applicable laws.

 11. Indemnification
 -------------------